fb pixel code

 Bitewing, periapical, and panoramic radiographs are the X-rays most commonly used in dental offices.
 During routine exams, a dentist may take two to four bitewing x-rays – which show the crown portions of your teeth – to spot early signs of decay between your teeth.

 Periapical X-rays provide the best view of your teeth’s bone height or root tips.
-A panoramic X-ray is taken from outside the mouth and gives a view of the entire oral cavity in one large image.
+A panoramic X-ray is taken from outside the mouth, providing a single, large image of the entire oral cavity.
 Because the image shows all of the teeth, the upper and lower jaws, and the sinus areas, this type of X-ray can identify cysts, impaction, tumours, bone irregularities, and jaw disorders.

-Other radiographs include occlusal X-rays, which are sometimes taken in children to evaluate their teeth as they develop, and cephalometric X-rays used to assist in planning orthodontic treatment.
+Other radiographs include occlusal X-rays, which are sometimes taken in children to evaluate the development of their teeth and cephalometric X-rays, used to assist in planning orthodontic treatment.

 Dental X-rays are typically performed once a year.
-They can be given more often if your Campbelltown dentist is keeping track of the progress of a dental issue or treatment.
+They can be given more often if your Campbelltown dentist is monitoring the progress of a dental issue or treatment.

 Factors affecting how often you receive dental X-rays may include: